 You don’t have to wait for Easter to make this lovely dish, however.
 Pizza rustica is a simple yet impressive dish to serve to your family for dinner, pair with a side salad for an easy lunch or take as an antipasto to your next get-together.

-Pizza rustica is a savory pie cut into thick wedges and served as at room temperature as an antipasto, traditionally at Easter.
+Pizza rustica is a savory pie, similar to Torta Pasqualina, that is cut into thick wedges and served as at room temperature as an antipasto, traditionally at Easter.
 “Pizza” in Italian means pie.
 The deep dish you might get delivered on Saturday night is just one variation of the many different kinds of pizza in traditional Italian cuisine.

 When it comes to pizza rustica, forget about that delivery slice.
 Instead picture prosciutto, salami and capicola (among others) beautifully layered between, or mixed with eggs and mozzarella, ricotta, provolone and other cheeses, all surrounded by a tall handmade crust.